tacigomess/prime-numbers-spirals/README.md

 - `prime_spiral_calculate_metrics_from_csv.py`: Calculate the metrics with all distances

 3. [Classifier and Dataset]
-- COMO GERAR O DATASET?
+- Generated Dataset to Random Forest Classifier
 - `features_names.txt`: Names/description of all features in the database for the Random Forest Classifier
 - `prime_spiral_features_dataset.csv`: Dataset with 10.000 numbers
-- ClASSIFICADOR
+-
+- 3.1 [Random Forest Classifier]
-- METRICAS
+- Metrics

 4. [General Files]
 - `requirements.txt`: Python dependencies